RutOf/Fivem.Spoofer/README.md

 </h1>

 <p align="center">
   This is the paid version.
-But we publish some source.
+But we publish some sources.
 </p>